 Josh McClintock is a Managing Partner at EMBLEM Strategies, LLC, bringing to the firm over two decades of government, business and non-profit expertise.
 He also serves as Executive Director of the Oklahoma Ground Water Association, where he manages the day-to-day operations of the association, and advocates on behalf of Oklahoma’s groundwater industry with Congress and the Oklahoma Legislature.
-In addition to his duties with EMBLEM Strategies and the Oklahoma Ground Water Association, Josh also serves as a Partner in RedAnt, LLC, as well as serving as President and Founder of McClintock Associates, Inc.
+Josh has developed extensive expertise in the complex arenas of strategic economic development, project management and administration, and water resources policy development and implementation.

 Josh previously held the position of Director of External Affairs for the Oklahoma Water Resources Board, where he was the primary point of contact with the Oklahoma Legislature, Oklahoma’s Congressional Delegation, and municipalities across the state.
 He also coordinated numerous community and industry outreach efforts of the OWRB and represented the agency on national and statewide water policy organizations.

-Before returning home to Oklahoma, Josh worked as the Legislative Director in the office of Oklahoma Congressman J.C.
-Watts, where he was responsible for the coordination and management of the congressman’s policy initiatives for Oklahoma.
+Before returning home to Oklahoma to open his own government affairs consulting practice, Josh worked as the Legislative Director in the Washington, DC office of former Oklahoma Congressman J.C.
+Watts, Jr., where he was responsible for the coordination and management of the congressman’s policy initiatives for Oklahoma.
 Prior to serving on Congressman Watts’s legislative staff in Washington, Josh worked as a field representative on the congressman's campaign and as a caseworker in his Norman, Oklahoma congressional office.
-Upon Watts’s retirement from Congress, Josh took a position as Director of Government Relations at a member firm in Washington, DC’s largest independent government affairs group.
+Upon Watts’s retirement from Congress, Josh was brought in as Director of Government Relations at Capitol Decisions, a member firm in Washington, DC’s largest independent government affairs group.
 During his tenure in Washington, Josh was instrumental in securing authorization and funding for a broad range of projects including tornado recovery efforts in Moore, the National Weather Center in Norman, the Interstate 40 Crosstown in Oklahoma City, the Reed Center in Midwest City, as well as community infrastructure improvements in Altus, Durant, Lawton, Woodward, Norman, and other communities throughout Oklahoma.